What is the EUVP?

 Who is eligible to participate?

-As mentioned above, in addition to the United States, EUVP candidates are selected from a large number of non-EU countries throughout the world.
-Non-US applicants should contact the EU Delegation in the country in which they have citizenship.
+The EUVP plays an important role in the EU's international relations.
+In addition to the United States, participants are selected from a large number of non-EU countries throughout the world.
+Non-U.S. applicants should contact the EU Delegation in the country in which they have citizenship.

 How are participants selected?

-EUVP participants are selected by a committee in Brussels chaired jointly by staff of the European Parliament and the European Commission.
+EUVP participants are selected by a committee in Brussels, which is chaired jointly by representatives of the European Parliament and the European Commission.

 What is the application process?